In the table that follows, each date is color-coded according to the kind of release scheduled for that day:

 Sun | Mon | Tue | Wed | Thu | Fri | Sat |

-4. NID will release 135 cfs (or as close as they can manage) from September 17 through 26.
-They will then ramp down to fish flows on Tuesday morning, September 27.
+4. NID will release 135 cfs (or as close as they can manage) from September 16 through 26.